silviabon/Protein-Heaven/README.md

-## Protein-Heaver
+## Protein-Heaven
 A food pick-up service.
-Customers select their items, and upon checkout.
-Recieve a SMS confirmation the order was recieved.
+Customers select their items, and recieve a SMS with the confirmation that the order was recieved.
 Restaurant admins will also recieve a SMS to alert that a new order is in the system.
-In the admin portal.
-Orders can be set with an estimated time for pickup.
-Which will send another message to the customer.
+In the admin portal, orders can be set with an estimated time for pickup, which will send another message to the customer.